apache/trafficserver/doc/admin-guide/plugins/lua.en.rst

 **context:** do_remap/do_os_response or do_global_* or later

-**description:** This function can be used to tell is a request is internal or not
+**description:** This function can be used to tell if a request is internal or not

 Here is an example: